bgachara/bgachara.github.io/posts/databases.md

   - If only a small portion of the process uses AVX-512, then it is not worth the downclock penalty.
 - Vectorization is essential for OLAP queries
 - We can combine all the intra-query parallelism optimizations we've talked about in a DBMS
-  - Multiple threads processinf the same query.
+  - Multiple threads processing the same query.
   - Each thread can execute a compiled plan
   - The compiled plan can invoke vectorized operations.

 ## Query Planning and Optimization

 - For a given query find the correct execution plan that has the lowest "cost".
-- This is the part of a DBMS that is the hardest to implement well(proven to be NP-complete)
+This is the part of a DBMS that is the hardest to implement well(proven to be NP-complete)
 - No optimizer truly produces the "optimal" plan.
   - Use estimation techniques to guess real plan cost
   - Use heuristics to limit the search space.
-- A query plan is a DAG of operators
-- An operator instance is an invocation of an operaotr on a unique segment of data.
-- A task is a sequence of one or more operator instances (pipelines).
+- A query plan is a DAG of operators.
+An operator instance is an invocation of an operaotr on a unique segment of data.
+A task is a sequence of one or more operator instances (pipelines).

 - Monetdb/*100
   - ref paper:`monetdb/*100: hyper-pipelining query execution`
-  - low-level analysis of execution bottlenecks for in-memory DBMSs on OLAP workloads
-    - show how DBMS are designed incorrectly for modern CPU architectures.
+  - Low-level analysis of execution bottlenecks for in-memory DBMSs on OLAP workloads, show how DBMS are designed incorrectly for modern CPU architectures.

 - **This is the hardest part of any database**